Adityapratap-Singh/Know_me/README.md

 -   **Rich Text Editor**: Integrate a rich text editor for blog posts and descriptions in the admin panel.
 -   **Pagination/Lazy Loading**: For large lists of projects, testimonials, or contacts.
 -   **Accessibility**: Improve accessibility features for all users.

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+## License

+This project is licensed under the ISC License.
+See the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1.  **Fork the repository.**
+2.  **Create a new branch** for your feature or bug fix:
+    ```bash
+    git checkout -b feature-name
+    ```
+3.  **Make your changes** and commit them with a clear and descriptive message.
+4.  **Push your changes** to your forked repository.
+5.  **Create a pull request** to the main repository, explaining the changes you've made.